Knowledge Guided Learning: Towards Open Domain Egocentric Action Recognition with Zero Supervision: Background: Building Compositional Representations

 \textbf{Expressing Complex Semantics.} Generators combine with other generators through compatible bonds to form complex structures called \textit{configurations}.
 Formally, a configuration $c$ is a connector graph $\sigma$ whose sites $1, \ldots, n$ are populated by a collection of generators $g_1, \ldots, g_n$ expressed as $c = \sigma (g_1, \ldots, g_i); g_i \in G_{S}$.
 The collection of generators $g_1, \ldots, g_i$ represents the semantic content of a given configuration $c$.
 We allow the connector graph to vary and hence define a set of all feasible connector graphs $\sigma$ to be $\Sigma$, known as the connection type.
 The probability of a configuration $c$ is a function of its total energy $E(c)$, which is defined as

 and the probability of the configuration is given by $P(c) \propto e^{-E(c)}$.
 Hence, lower energy indicates higher probability.

-\textbf{Knowledge Source: ConceptNet.} While our approach is general enough to handle multiple sources of commonsense knowledge such as OpenIE~\cite{martinez2018openie} and FrameNet~\cite{baker1998berkeley}, we use ConceptNet~\cite{liu2004conceptnet,speer2013conceptnet} as the source of general-purpose, commonsense knowledge to populate the generator space $G_s$, the bond structure of each generator and quantify semantic assertions ($\phi(\cdot)$).
-ConceptNet encodes cross-domain semantic information in a hypergraph, with nodes representing concepts connected through labeled, weighted edges.
-ConceptNet contains more than 3 million concepts connected through more than 25 different assertions (semantic relations), with each assertion specifying and quantifying the semantic relationship between the two concepts.
-The weight of each edge determines the validity of the assertion based on the sources.
+\textbf{Knowledge Source: ConceptNet.} While our approach is general enough to handle multiple sources of commonsense knowledge such as OpenIE~\cite{martinez2018openie}, we use ConceptNet~\cite{liu2004conceptnet,speer2016conceptnet} as the source of general-purpose, commonsense knowledge to populate the generator space $G_s$, the bond structure of each generator and quantify semantic assertions ($\phi(\cdot)$).
+ConceptNet encodes cross-domain semantic information in a hypergraph, with nodes representing concepts connected through labeled edges, which specify and quantify the semantic relationship (or assertions) between concepts through edge weights.